SoftHu/tos_avg/Zh/YuiGuideTurtoril.md

 You should be able to find anything you need here.]
 1772598505930939 -->1772344576162017[End]
 Start -->1772598518761661[<b>Speaker 👉 Oda:</b>
-\nThere’s Sasaki’s Furniture Studio.
+\nThere’s &lbrace;npc.4210&rbrace;’s Furniture Studio.
 You can get custom-designed furniture pieces.
-It’s closed now, but I’m sure Sasaki will open once he knows you’re here.]
+It’s closed now, but I’m sure &lbrace;npc.4210&rbrace; will open once he knows you’re here.]
 1772598518761661 -->1772344746521829[End]
 Start -->1772598520089790[<b>Speaker 👉 Oda:</b>
 \nThose are our cottages!